Chart Color Schemes

 Hadfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hadfield has a high level of cultural diversity, with 34.7% of its population born overseas and 44.9% speaking a language other than English at home.
-Christianity is the predominant religion in Hadfield, making up 49.6% of its people.
-However, Islam is significantly overrepresented compared to Greater Melbourne's average, comprising 23.1% of Hadfield's population.
+Hadfield's cultural diversity is notable, with 34.7% of its population born overseas and 44.9% speaking a language other than English at home.
+Christianity is the dominant religion in Hadfield, comprising 49.6% of the population.
+However, Islam is significantly overrepresented at 23.1%, compared to Greater Melbourne's average of 17.6%.

 Frequently Asked Questions - Diversity